• Skip to primary navigation

 • The speciality of the dough is even after rolling it thin, stuffed and rolled again, it didn’t break, i could roll the dough flat again with much ease.

 • Heat a flat tava and place the rolled gozleme on the hot tava.
 Keep the flame low and cook the bread until brown on both sides.
-Add a tsp of oil while cooking the gozleme.
+Add a teaspoon of oil while cooking the gozleme.
 Serve it warm with a glass of Ayran.

 To Make Ayran